shiyunjin/EasyControlNext/README.md

-# This is a hard fork from original [https://github.com/mingzhixian/Easycontrol](https://github.com/mingzhixian/Easycontrol)
+# This is a hard fork from original [https://github.com/daitj/Easycontrol](https://github.com/mingzhixian/Easycontrol)

-I just removed the activation restriction and forced donation part of the code.

-If you love this app, [donate](https://github.com/mingzhixian/Easycontrol/blob/master/DONATE.md) to the original author(mingzhixian) and show your appreciation there.

-I just wanted to build something myself because of the sensitive nature of the task (remote control) and didn't want app to fetch anything or check anything from other remote servers.
+To Support Android 11+(pair code)

-# Easycontrol Fork
+# Easycontrol Next
 Remote control your android phone using another android phone, this uses scrcpy's server code which was modified by original author to work with this application.

 There are bunch of options you can change for a device while adding a device, remember to check those carefully.